NewDayTechnology/benchmarkdotnet.analyser/README.md

   -build|--build <BUILD_NUMBER>                    The new build's number/version.
 Optional.
   -builduri|--builduri <BUILD_URI>                 The new build's URL.
 Optional.
   -branch|--branch <BRANCH_NAME>                   The new build's branch name.
 Optional.
+  -commit|--commit <COMMIT_SHA>                    The new build's commit SHA.
+Optional.
   -t|--tag <TAGS>                                  A tag for the new build.
 Optional, multiple tags can be given.
   -v|--verbose                                     Emit verbose logging.
   -?|-h|--help                                     Show help information.